-Forage for Pollinators: Produces Nectar and Pollen for Honeybees and Bumblebees.
-This nectar is secreted exceptionally freely and is considered one of the highest yielding honey plants.
+Forage for Pollinators: Produces Nectar and Pollen for Short and Long-tongued Bumblebees, Honeybees and Solitary Bees.
+This nectar is secreted exceptionally freely and is considered one of the highest yielding forage plants.
 This is one of the few honeys which is purely monofloral in the British Isles.
-The flowers of sainfoin attract huge numbers of insects.
+The flowers of Sainfoin attract huge numbers of insects.
 According to studies, sainfoin can attract ten times more bees than white clover.
-There are many beekeepers who consider sainfoin honey to be superior to that from any other source.
-When sainfoin flowers, it is so appealing to Honeybees that they will often ignore all other nectar sources to forage on it.
-Pollen is also gathered, it being one of the oiliest pollens available. sainfoin flowering in September will be making a big contribution towards bees winter reserves.
+There are many beekeepers who consider Sainfoin honey to be superior to that from any other source and when sainfoin flowers, it is so appealing to Honeybees that they will often ignore all other nectar sources to forage on it.
+Pollen is also gathered, it being one of the oiliest pollens available.
+As Sainfoin flowers in September will be making a big contribution towards bee’s winter reserves.

 Flowering time: May, June, July, August, September.

 Growing information: PERENNIAL agriculturally improved forage crop, traditionally grown in the British Isles up until Victorian times, suiting free-draining calcareous/chalk or limestone or sandy soils.
 It requires no added fertilizers, is drought tolerant and is a hay crop that can be grazed.